Coconut Flour Bread

-- High in fiber.
-This recipe is high in fiber which is a step up from any mainstream grocery store bread.
+- Fiber-packed.
+Coconut flour is very high in fiber, which is a big step up from most mainstream grocery store brands.

 - Baking powder.
-This leavening agent used to give the bread a little rise and fluffiness.
+This leavening agent gives the bread a little rise and fluffiness.

 - Psyllium husk.
 Binds the bread together and gives it a more pliable texture.

 - Apple cider vinegar.
-Lighten up the dough.
+Lightens up the dough.

 - Egg white and sesame seeds.
 For the golden topping.